Affirmation Backpack Tags by Helen Cassara of the UU Church of Tallahassee

 We have a google group for white LREDA members where they can reach out for support and learning around issues of race and white supremacy.
 To join contact Juliet

 As a LREDA Member am I a delegate for General Assembly?

 To be a delegate for General Assembly you need to be a full active member of LREDA with up to date dues AND employed by a UU Congregation.
-Student and New Members can't be delegates.
+Student / New or Supportive Members can't be delegates.
 Life members can be delegates if they are employed by a congregation or have been given an emeritus status by their congregation more than 6 months before GA.
 For more information on delegate status see the UUA Bylaws, delegate information is on page 3.

 Does LREDA have honoraria guidance for members speaking or facilitating?